natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ariete%20(Fighter).md

 * No suspended armament
 * Large possibility of facing many supersonic jets
 * Has a heavier airframe than the Sagittario 2 due to the second engine
+* Requires high level pilot to handle high G turns and avoid constant blackout
+* No Counter Measures, while most of the time facing IR and all aspect missiles
+* Unfortunate BR which all but guarantees full uptiers, where dog fighting ability is trumped by good IR missiles

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->